 - One lunch for two at any Loews Portofino Bay Hotel restaurant (excluding Bice Ristorante), during your stay, excluding alcohol, taxes, and gratuities, Amenity can only be redeemed at a Loews Portofino Bay Hotel. operated restaurant.
 Cannot be exchanged for a Credit.
 Room Service does not apply)

-- 20% discount at the Mandara Spa for service of $100 or more
+- 20% discount at the Mandara Spa for service of $100 USD or more

 - Early check-in/late check-out, subject to availability

 And don’t forget, you already get an early park admission to The Wizarding World of Harry Potter™ one hour before the theme park opens (valid theme park admission required) and free Universal Express℠ Unlimited ride access to SKIP THE REGULAR LINES in both theme parks all day for all guests of your room, a benefit worth up to $125.00 USD per person, per day (valid theme park admission required).